badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 SmartTest provides four strategies for testing.

-- *Never* will only display the button as describe previously.
+- *Never* will only display the button as described previously.
 - *Always* will execute all the test SmartTest finds as soon as it finds the tests.
-If you change a method A then select a method B before end the research of relative tests, SmartTest will continue to search and run the tests as soon as it finds them.
+If you change a method A then select a method B before the end of the research of relative tests, SmartTest will continue to search and run the tests as soon as it finds them.
 - *Every 5 Minutes* will collect the tests SmartTest find during a duration of 5 minutes.
 Then SmartTest will run the tests and, if a test fails, SmartTest will display a window with the test suite it ran.
 - *Each modification* will run the tests SmartTest find each time you modify your code.